puppetlabs/puppet-resource_api/README.md

 After this, `puppet device` will be able to use the new provider, and supply it (through the device class) with the URL specified in the [`device.conf`](https://puppet.com/docs/puppet/5.3/config_file_device.html).

-#### Transport/Device specific providers
+#### Transport/device specific providers

-To allow modules to deal with different backends independently of each other, the Resource API also implements a mechanism to use different API providers side-by-side.
+To allow modules to deal with different backends independently, the Resource API implements a mechanism to use different API providers side by side.
 For a given transport/device class (see above), the Resource API will first try to load a `Puppet::Provider::TypeName::DeviceType` class from `lib/puppet/provider/type_name/device_type.rb`, before falling back to the regular provider at `Puppet::Provider::TypeName::TypeName`.

-## Further Reading
+## Further reading

 The [Resource API](https://github.com/puppetlabs/puppet-specifications/blob/master/language/resource-api/README.md) describes details of all the capabilities of this gem.